-This desire for justice is deeply human, and the character of justice is such that even that desire for justice that can only come through violence is not always misplaced.
+This desire for justice is deeply human, and the character of justice is such that even that desire for that kind of justice that can only come through violence–or better, force–is not necessarily misplaced.
 One component of retributive justice is the proper obligation to give to each their due.
-Holding one another to account is to honor each other as agential beings and o acknowledge that choices matter.
+Holding one another to account is to honor each other as agential beings and to acknowledge that choices matter.
 Pronouncements of guilt can be a grace—articulating aloud the perception that the alleged guilty-party has erred.
 If the judgment is true, it might work in the heart of the accused, forcing them to confront what they have done and possibly bringing them to repentance.
 Such justice also acknowledges the victim.
 To requite injustice is one mode of vindicating its victims—including both the direct victim and those who suffer alongside the victim.

 This yearning for justice is beautifully—if tragically—illustrated in Kenneth Branagh’s Murder on the Orient Express.
-A little girl has been kidnapped and murdered and her malevolent tormentor has gotten away with the crime.
+A little girl has been kidnapped and murdered and the beast that did it has gotten away with the crime.
 Until now.
-He is tracked down by an assembly of the little girl’s loved ones—family members, friends, and other relations whose lives were in various and terrible ways disfigured by the murder.
+He is tracked down by an assembly of the little girl’s loved ones—family members, friends, and other relations whose lives were in various and terrible ways, direct and indirect, disfigured by the murder.
 They successfully execute a carefully laid plan to kill the murderer.
-Judging whether their act is revenge or justice is a part of the film’s preoccupation.
+Judging whether their act is murderous bloodlust or justice is a part of the film’s preoccupation.
 Also in play is the correlation of the murderer’s killing with ritualized violence.
 Twelve of the little girl’s loved ones take part—like a jury—in his execution, each taking turns stabbing him.
 The scene is extraordinarily rendered, and its careful choreography brings to mind the Great Sacrament.
 The killers share the same knife, stabbing their monstrous victim and passing the weapon between them, one by one.
 It is—to my mind clearly—a eucharistic image.
 As each delivers their individual strike, plunging the knife into the soft body of the accused, their faces are transformed into a marbled thing of grief, triumph, and rage.
 Broken people struggling for justice.
 The eucharistic imagery is arguably confirmed the next time we see the twelve all assembled together again.
 In the climatic scene, they are all sitting together at a single table, arranged in such a way as to unmistakably evoke Leonardo’s Last Supper.
-You don’t even have to take my word for it, Branagh confesses the connection in his director’s commentary.
-The tragedy is that their attempt at justice is terribly imperfect, and they know it.
+I jumped in my seat when I saw it.
+It’s shocking.
+But you don’t even have to take my word for it, for it turns out that Branagh confesses the connection in his director’s commentary.
+The tragedy of the whole affair is that the twelve’s attempt at justice is terribly imperfect, and they know it.
 Human justice is only ever a feeble shadow of Divine Justice.
 It is only ever approximate.
 And it always comes at a cost.

 We see in the ritual of the crucifixion the same human exertions to harness violence as time-proved means to purge guilt.
 But, this time, the scapegoat mechanism does not work.
 Jesus threw a stick in the spokes of the sacrificial system.
 The ritual failed to eventuate in the required catharsis, for the death of the utterly innocent victim is proved a false and debilitating remedy.
 The onlookers stumbled away beating their breasts.
 This was not an act of contrition, but a recognition of their utter failure and subsequent hopelessness.
 Never again would a scapegoat mollify the longing for absolution.